-Degree changes (any changes in majors, minors, emphases) will be applied at the start of the next term.
+Degree changes (any changes in majors, minors, or emphases) will be applied up until the Add/Drop date of a term.
+After that date, changes will be applied at the start of the next term.

 Transfer Credit Policy

 To ensure that credit will be accepted, students pursuing a degree program at OKWU will need prior approval using the Transfer Credit Approval Form for any courses taken at another institution after entering OKWU.